jacobwood27/JWood/inklings/index.md

 - Prediction market wrapped assets
 - Lobbying for laws to be enacted with statistical data in mind
     - Experimental lobbyist.
 Randomness advocate.
-- "bliss farming" companies collect experiences and market them with words similar to a flavor profile.
+- Fiction short story about "bliss farming" companies collect experiences and market them with words similar to a flavor profile.
 Public can buy and consume experience.
 - Why is offense seemingly easier then defense vis a vis weapons?
 Can we make an analogy to sports?
 How do defenses beat offenses when defense has to be reactionary?
 - Optimal family size for successful children
-- Altruism by pushing got more birth
-- Experimentation advocate
+- Utility created by lobbying for higher birthrates
-- How does randomness in Gene combination working?
+- How does randomness in gene combination work?
 - Do football players get paid for wins or Twitter mentions?
-    - Should they?
+    - What should they get paid for?
 - Stability of top fortune 500 companies over time as evidence of lock in
 - Monopolies give slack for social change
 - The benefits of tacking on to bills
 - Free template for pickup sports checkins
-- Sci fi screenplay for Bliss farmers?
 - Neural networks that is optimized for lossless encoding of a book
+    - Are there data compression schemes that do this?
 - Fitness of "thought leaders" in a social/political/economic environment is not aligned with positive societal change
     - How can the supporting infrastructure be arranged to align those things?
     - Similar to Scott Sumner fantasy intellectuals?
+- MIT 18.404J - Theory of Computation
--
+- Catherine Project